stifskere/FramePasteBot/readme.md

 In the config there is also some level roles, since this is a port from another bot the level roles are well, pre made roles that have to be assigned.

-all the level roles follow this dynamic standard inside Levels object
+all the level roles follow this dynamic standard inside Levels object, there is up to 15 levels

 | Value    | Type  | Description                                                                     |
 |----------|-------|---------------------------------------------------------------------------------|